 Bion’s thought, methodical and intuitive, gave rise to profound modifications in the approach to the psychology of groups, clinical work with psychoses, and the conception of the genesis of thought.
 Some of his original notions – psychic growth, processes of thinking, transformations, alpha function, maternal reverie – constitute valuable tools for rethinking psychoanalytic practice.
 This book places Bion’s thought within a filiation that is faithful to those of Sigmund Freud and Melanie Klein.
 It shows the parallels that exist between Bion’s formalisations and those of Lacan.
 It also lays emphasis on the mechanisms of thought arising from the negative (André Green), from logic (Lewis Carroll), from causalist philosophy (David Hume), from literature (Milton, Blanchot) and from the physical sciences (Stephen Hawking).
-Finally, Lévy underlines the importance of lacing the individual within the collective from which they have originated.
+Finally, Lévy underlines the importance of placing individuals within the collective from which they have originated.

 Psychoanalysis with Wilfred R. Bion will appeal to psychoanalysts and psychoanalytic psychotherapists looking to draw on the ideas of one of the most important and influential figures in the history of psychoanalysis.

-‘Working with Francois Lévy in Paris for nearly 20 years, I have been able to appreciate his profound knowledge of Bion's writings that is witnessed now by the book published in its English translation.
-I recommend it to all interested in a deeper understanding of Bion's work.’-Gianna Williams, former Director, Observation Course, Tavistock Clinic
+"Working with François Lévy in Paris for nearly 20 years, I have been able to appreciate his profound knowledge of Bion's writings that is witnessed now by the book published in its English translation.
+I recommend it to all interested in a deeper understanding of Bion's work." – Gianna Williams, former Director, Observation Course, Tavistock Clinic

-‘François Lévy conveys readers his enthusiasm for breaking into the Bionian universe, an expanding universe that has its starting point in Freud and Klein’s ideas.
-For the author, the justification of the book is to "represent a container with the purpose of revealing the content that made it".
-It is undoubtedly an important contribution to those interested in Bion's ideas.’-Celia Fix Korbivcher, member, Brazilian Society of Psychoanalysis; author, Autistic Transformations: Bion’s Theory and Autistic Phenomena (Routledge, 2013)
+"François Lévy conveys readers his enthusiasm for breaking into the Bionian universe, an expanding universe that has its starting point in Freud and Klein’s ideas.
+For the author, the justification of the book is to 'represent a container with the purpose of revealing the content that made it'.
+It is undoubtedly an important contribution to those interested in Bion's ideas." – Celia Fix Korbivcher, member, Brazilian Society of Psychoanalysis; author, Autistic Transformations: Bion’s Theory and Autistic Phenomena (Routledge, 2013)